raspberrypilearning/active-assistant/en/quiz1/question_3.md

 3. Results

   --- feedback ---
 Yes!
-You created a start-up screen with instructions, you then made the activity using **loops** or **events** and finally you displayed an end screen with some results!
+You created a start-up screen with instructions, you then made the activity using **loops** or **events**, and finally you displayed an end screen with some results!
   --- /feedback ---

 --- /choices ---